Last updated on 19-Jul-2019

 - Preheat the oven to 350°F (175°C).
 Mix all the ingredients for the crust in a bowl for a few minutes until the dough is uniform (or use a food processor until the dough forms a ball).

 - For the filling, split the avocado, remove peel and pit, and dice.
-Remove the seeds from the chili and chop finely.
-Place the avocado and the chili in a bowl and mix with the other filling ingredients.
+Remove the seeds from the chilli and chop finely.
+Place the avocado and the chilli in a bowl and mix with the other filling ingredients.

 - Pour mixture into the pre-baked pie crust.
 Bake for 35 minutes or until lightly golden brown.
 Let cool for a few minutes and serve.

 This pie is similar to a “quiche”.
 It was easy to make, and I didn’t find it any harder than other quiches I’ve made before.
 The preparation time was accurate and the directions are simple.
-I used chili flakes instead of the fresh chili, as I already had that in the spice drawer, and know how much to use for our taste.
+I used chilli flakes instead of the fresh chilli, as I already had that in the spice drawer, and know how much to use for our taste.

 Results: This recipe is a keeper for us!
 I loved it and hubby couldn’t stop complimenting it.
 I served it with a warm “ratatouille” of sorts (sauté onions, garlic, zucchini, mushrooms, cherry tomatoes and asparagus).
 Soooo good!
 You could serve with a salad and/or cooked vegetables of your choice instead.